browserengineering/book/book/security.md

 `show_comments`.
 We can now build a login system.

 ::: {.further}
-The [patent][cookie-patent] for cookies says there is "no compelling reason" for calling them "cookies", but in fact using this term for opaque identifiers exchanged between programs seems to date way back;
+The [original specification][netscape-spec] for cookies says there is "no compelling reason" for calling them "cookies", but in fact using this term for opaque identifiers exchanged between programs seems to date way back;
 [Wikipedia][wiki-magic-cookie] traces it back to at least 1979, and